 Pick #1 – The Viking Large Roasting Pans

-However, if you want to use this roasting pan on the stovetop, this recommendation is a perfect fit.
-The thick aluminum layer of the pan helps to evenly distribute heat.
+Viking large roasting pan is a perfect fit if you want to use this roasting pan on the stovetop.
+The thick aluminum layer of the pan helps to distribute heat evenly.

 Unlike several roasting pans, the Viking Large Roasting Pan features a flat bottom.
 It is compatible with regular glass stovetops as well as induction ranges.